-I first came across The Picture of Dorian Gray when my mother took me to see a stage production of it at our local theatre, The Hexagon.
+I first came across The Picture of Dorian Gray when my mum took me to see a stage production of it at our local theatre, The Hexagon.
 I was absolutely captivated by the plot, the wit, and the climatic ending and soon sought out the book.

 Few people realise that despite being one of the most profound masters of the written word in our history, The Picture of Dorian Gray is Oscar Wilde’s only published novel.
 It narrowly missed out on a place in the BBC’s Big Read, coming in at number 118.
 The Picture of Dorian Gray is very much a work of Gothic fiction, with strong parallels to the protagonist of German legend Faust, who makes a deal with the devil, selling his soul in exchange of boundless debauchery.